RallyTechServices/project-kilo/portfolio-reporting/README.md

 ## Summary/Description

 This app displays a tree grid of Portfolio Items and User Story.
-The Task Estimate, Task TimeSpent are rolled up to the top level PortfolioItem.
-It also displays the total of all the totals (Estimate and TimeSpent) for the current PI type and scope (and filters).
+The Task Estimate, Task TimeSpent, ToDo and the difference between TimeSpent and Estimate are rolled up to the top level PortfolioItem.
+It also displays the total of all the totals (Estimate, TimeSpent, ToDo and the difference) for the current PI type and scope (and filters).

 ![screenshot](images/app.png)